 James has been an extremely dedicated leader this year, and was nominated across multiple award categories by his peers and staff.
 He has been involved extensively in the creation and organisation of a variety of events and activities to entertain and involve the Burwood residential community.
 He assisted with the organisation of the Res Cup – encouraging participation and engagement, organised the weekly Res netball competition, and a Trivia Night – all with the intent of enhancing community spirit.

 Pictured: Award Winners Alex and Alicia

 Alex Thomas (Burwood)

 Alex is described as an exceptional Residential Leader, always going above and beyond to support other members of his community.
-In particular, Alex recieves this award for his role in initiating and coordinated a very successful and well recieved fun-run and follow-up breakfast to raise money for cancer research and encourage resident wellbeing and community engagement.
+In particular, Alex receives this award for his role in initiating and coordinated a very successful and well received fun-run and follow-up breakfast to raise money for cancer research and encourage resident wellbeing and community engagement.
 He has also been involved in coordinating his floor netball team and a sports day during O-Week – all in addition to his general Residential Leadership role.

 Alicia Giglio (Waurn Ponds)

 Alicia receives this award for her role across our social and community space, organising both our regular Res Sports event and Market Day.
 Alicia contributed hours of work behind the scenes in the organisation, marketing and roll out of both events, bringing large numbers of residents together as a community.